 While many departments, primarily government entities, may utilize a pre-employment drug test as a standard protocol, there is no blanket requirement that an employer must follow when testing employees after hiring or during the course of employment.

-Furthermore, let's see what drug testing means for EMTs, paramedics, and the work environment.
+Let us learn more about what drug testing means for EMTs, paramedics, and the work environment.

 Table Of Contents: